Marijuana Use During Pregnancy

 For nearly a century now, oppressive laws have kept researchers from fully discovering the medical benefits of cannabis.
 Only a few studies on marijuana and pregnancy have been conducted, and much more research is needed.

-A study during the early 90s administered the development of nearly 60 Jamaican children whose mothers smoked marijuana during pregnancy.
+A study taken during the early 90s administered the development of nearly 60 Jamaican children whose mothers smoked marijuana during pregnancy.
 The results proved that there were no significant differences in the developmental processes in children of marijuana-smoking and non-smoking mothers.
 In fact, the children of the marijuana-smoking mothers were more social and less-irritable than their counterparts.

 “no significant differences in the developmental processes in children of marijuana-smoking and non-smoking mothers”